Answer a few simple questions to make your document in minutes

 Easy for anyone to make, a Kansas Eviction Notice is an effective way for property owners and managers to notify renters of the legal action that will be taken if they remain behind on rent, fail to respect the agreed-upon terms and conditions of their lease agreement, or do not leave the property as requested.
 This official notice can make it easier for you and your tenant to avoid expensive appearances in court by granting them time to remedy the issue at hand within a specified time frame.
 That said, in some cases, there is no resolution, and filing a complaint with the court is unavoidable.
 Suited for any residential property, our Eviction Notice for Kansas can be used by landlords with tenants in Kansas City, Overland Park, Wichita, and in all other cities and municipalities across the Sunflower State.

 Generally speaking, the answer is yes, and you may draft a Kansas Eviction Notice (more specifically referred to as a 3-Day Notice to Pay Rent) to initiate the process.
 However, due to the COVID-19 pandemic, a few limitations have been established for tenants who can't pay rent.
 While the federal eviction moratorium has been struck down by the Supreme Court, the state of Kansas and individual municipalities are able to create and enforce their own guidelines for residential evictions.
-Check out the latest guidelines for your state or ask a lawyer for further advice.
+Check out the ask a lawyer for further advice.

 In order to file an eviction lawsuit against a tenant, you must provide a Notice of Eviction first.
 Some of the situations where you may need to use one are: